 If the choice of plants and placements are both carefully considered, even a small change can have a huge positive effect.
 Even placing a variety of small potted plants on a table or desk can add some colour to your employees’ workspaces.

 We recommend a combination of larger floor plants to fill those bare spaces.
-You could even utilise pots that match your wall or company colours to create a cohesive style that matches your overall office design.
+You could even utilise pots that match your wall or company colours to create a cohesive style that matches your overall commercial fit out.

 If you’re worried about maintaining them while staff are away or the office is closed for the holidays, you might want to consider some of the more durable options.
 We’ve previously discussed our top plants for offices if you’d like our recommendations.